dotnet/aspnetcore/README.md

 ```
 Note that on Windows the .NET Framework is already installed, whereas on OS X the brew formula uses a particular version of [Mono](http://www.mono-project.com/) that we know works with ASP.NET 5.

+To verify that everything works run the `dnvm` command.

+Should that fail, for example with `-bash: dnvm: command not found`, run the command `source dnvm.sh`.
+This means that `dnvm` will be available in this session.

+To make sure `dnvm` is available for *every* session, add the command to your `~/.bashrc` with the following command `echo "source dnvm.sh" >> ~/.bashrc`.

 ## Linux

 * [Debian, Ubuntu and derivatives see here](GettingStartedDeb.md)